grocerycrud/documentation/2.x/enterprise/grocery-crud-enterprise-laravel-8-installation.md

 In case you have issues with the installation also consider to check the most common mistakes of Grocery CRUD here: <a href="https://youtu.be/X0gnDD0qTS8" target="_blank" rel="noopener noreferrer">https://youtu.be/X0gnDD0qTS8</a>.
 This video has examples for Codeigniter framework but you can follow the same instructions for Laravel framework as well.

+<blockquote><strong>Notice:</strong> Grocery CRUD Enterprise is a framework agnostic library.
+That simply means that it doesn't matter which framework you are using and it doesn't matter which architecture you are using.
+It can work in any PHP platform!
+This tutorial is taking some architecture decisions basically for you!
+If you need to have the full freedom of what structure to choose we are suggesting to see the full installation guide <a href="/docs/grocery-crud-enterprise-installation">here</a>.</blockquote>